lando/lando/docs/config/lamp.md

 # Drop into a mysql shell
 lando mysql

-# Check hte app's installed php extensions
+# Check the app's installed php extensions
 lando php -m
 ```

 You can also run `lando` from inside your app directory for a complete list of commands which is always advisable as your list of commands may not 100% be the same as the above.
-For example if you set `database: postgres` you will get `lando psql` instead of `lando mysql`.
+For example, if you set `database: postgres` you will get `lando psql` instead of `lando mysql`.

 <RelatedGuides tag="LAMP"/>